Chord-Connect/Chord_Connect_Application/README.md

    * Users can register and sign up an account
 * Profile Screen
    * Users can view their profile (profile, audio files)
-* Chat Screen
-   * Users can look and chat with other users
-* One-on-One Chat Screen
+* Upload Screen
-   * Users can chat with a specific user
+   * Users can upload audio files here.
 * Feed Screen
    * Users can see other users, their 2 audio files, and distance from their location